Arif-TheHuman/Assignment-3-Application/README.md

  type in command prompt<br>
 <br>8. ionic capacitor copy android
 <br>9. ionic capacitor run android
-<br>Then that should be it.
+<br> You should then be able to go to android studio, go on the menu button top left and go to build and build Bundle(s) / APK(s)
 <br>
 <br>

-Step 1: First of all you'd want to go into inspect element and choose iphone 14 or for better go for responsive and have it 643 x 1311
+*Step 1: First of all you'd want to go into inspect element and choose iphone 14 or for better go for responsive and have it 643 x 1311*

-For All
+*For All*
 Steps:
 1. You can then choose either to click the navigations below to go to either Alert and notifications, Settings and Profile
 2. You can click on the image profile on the top right to go to the profile page